mpetrus001/post-feed-nextjs/README.md

 ### Developing

 1. Make sure that your backend project is running
-1. Run the server with auto-reload on file save
+1. Run the NextJS server with auto-reload on file save

 ```bash
 $ yarn dev